 SOURCE: Metro Physical & Aquatic Therapy

-Sherrie Glasser-Mayrsohn, physical therapy professional, opened Metro Physical & Aquatic Therapy in 1982.
-Through her devotion to her patients and their health, Sherrie Glasser-Mayrsohn, physical therapy professional, offers quality care to patients who are in need of a variety of treatments.
-She is particularly dedicated to offering seniors in her community the treatments they need to age actively and improve their overall level of health.
-As such, Sherrie Glasser-Mayrsohn, physical therapy professional, offers geriatric services regarding wellness, Pilates, yoga, fall prevention, balance training, tai chi, and more.
+Sherrie Glasser-Mayrsohn, physical therapy professional, founded Metro Physical & Aquatic Therapy in 1982.
+Through her commitment to the health of her patients, Sherrie Glasser-Mayrsohn, physical therapy professional, is able to offer a high standard of care to the individuals who require diverse physical therapy treatments.
+She is especially devoted to providing seniors in her area the services they require to age actively and enhance their overall wellbeing.
+As a result, Sherrie Glasser-Mayrsohn, physical therapy professional, offers geriatric services pertaining to wellness, Pilates, yoga, fall prevention, balance training, tai chi, and more.

-Glasser-Mayrsohn holds a bachelor of science in physical therapy from the State University of New York at Stony Brook.
-Additionally, she holds a master of science in orthopedic physical therapy from The Institute of Graduate Health Sciences.
+Glasser-Mayrsohn earned a bachelor of science in physical therapy from the State University of New York at Stony Brook.
+Additionally, she earned a master of science in orthopedic physical therapy from The Institute of Graduate Health Sciences.